Network-Goods/hypercerts-docs/docs/background/ifs/defining-ifs.md

 - **Coordination mechanisms:** Roadmapping, communication forums, etc.
 - **A goal:** Maximize the domain-specific positive value created (impact)

+The goal will be specific to the impact area, e.g. prevent existential risks from artificial intelligence (AI) would be the goal for the impact area “AI safety.”
+To achieve these goals, skilled contributors must work with high effort on promising projects.
+Additionally, for those projects that create impact continuously, sufficient income streams are necessary to cover both their ongoing operating expenses and contributors’ upside incentives.

 ## Actors in IFSs
 <table class="tg">
 <thead>